Arjun-Gopinath/Price-Foreteller-for-Preowned-Cars/README.md

 # Used-Car-Price-Predictor

-A machine learning based model that can be used to predict the price of your used car
+A machine learning based prediction model that is used to predict the price of used cars based on data given by user.

 ## Modules used